 Some time later I happened upon a marathon training class and decided to give it a try and that's when I learned about the "Peloton Outdoor Marathon Training Program".
 A quick Google search only showed me a PDF calendar but no way to find the classes in the app.
 So I decided to give myself a project and design what that would look like.

 However, after going through this exercise as a way to show a mentee of mine by process, I discovered that there was digital access to this program.
 It just only existed on iOS, and I'm an avid Android user.
 Now, the fact that a company valued at $8 billion can't build equivalent experiences across platforms is frustrating and I've shared those thoughts elsewhere.
-So rather than rewriting everything that you're about to read, i've decided to move forward with publishing this case study and add a comparison between the two versions.
+So rather than rewriting everything that you're about to read, I've decided to move forward with publishing this case study.

 People Problem: As a runner, it’s hard for me to discover the Peloton Marathon Training Program.
 Once I’m interested in it, it’s hard for me to find the classes associated with the program.